The Early Years Foundation Stage Curriculum at Beeston Fields

 This area involves providing opportunities for young children to be active and interactive; developing their co-ordination, control, and movement.
 Children must also be helped to understand the importance of physical activity and to make healthy choices in relation to food.
 Children will be developing in both gross motor and fine motor skills.

 This area focuses on learning the skills needed for reading and writing.
 Through a range of contexts children explore rhymes, songs, sounds, stories and mark-making opportunities.
-We will be teaching reading and writing through phonics.
+We will be teaching reading and writing through No Nonsense Phonics.
 Phonics is the tool that helps children to learn to read and write.
 It is the foundation of our English learning.

 This area supports children to develop their understanding of numbers, calculating, shape, space and measures.
-We will focusing on having a deeper understanding of numbers to 10, the relationships between them and the patterns within those numbers.
-We will also be focusing on mathematical vocabulary and giving the children a variety of experiences with number.
-Furthermore, we will be developing children's spatial reasoning skills.
+We follow the Mastering Number NCETM programme which focuses on having a deeper understanding of numbers to 10, the relationships between them and the patterns within those numbers.
+We will also be focusing on mathematical vocabulary and developing children's reasoning about number.
+Alongside Mastering Number, we have a long term plan to ensure all other aspects of EYFS maths are covered, including understanding of shapes and pattern.
+Children have opportunities to revisit this taught learning through the continuous and enhanced provision.

 Understanding The World